Is Chris Hemsworth British?

 A: Chris Hemsworth is Australian.
 He was born and raised in Melbourne, Australia.

-While Hemsworth’s talent for adopting different accents and nationalities is commendable, it is important to remember that his true nationality is Australian.
-So, the next time you see him wielding Thor’s mighty hammer or speaking with a British accent on the big screen, you can appreciate his acting skills while knowing that he is not actually British.
+While Hemsworth’s ability to adopt different accents and nationalities is a testament to his acting skills, it is important to remember that his true nationality is Australian.
+So, the next time you see him wielding Thor’s mighty hammer or speaking with a British accent on the big screen, you can appreciate his talent without any confusion about his background.